Slovenian Democratic Party: Discriminatory remarks

 After the 2011 parliamentary elections, which saw the victory of Ljubljana mayor Zoran Janković (who is of Serbian descent) and his party, a contribution published on the official SDS webpage by a "Tomaž Majer" caused considerable public outrage.
-Majer states that Janković was elected by "well-disciplined new citizens" living in "high-rise neighbourhoods", tracksuit-clad voters (in Slovenia, a common stereotype of immigrés from Southern republics) with foreign accents arriving at polling places in groups holding notes with instructions on whom to vote for.
+Majer states that Janković was elected by "well-disciplined new citizens" living in "high-rise neighbourhoods", tracksuit-clad voters with foreign accents arriving at polling places in groups holding notes with instructions on whom to vote for.
 These "new citizens" were allegedly mobilised by being admonished their citizenship will be revoked if "the right" is elected.
 Majer further states that one of his acquaintances (who is of Bosnian descent) was even offered monetary reward to vote for Janković.
 Majer also claims that the roughly 1/3 of Janković voters of Slovenian descent were ordered to vote for PS by Milan Kučan and Janez Stanovnik.
 Several media organisations attempted to identify the author, but were unsuccessful.
 It has been speculated that the real author of the text was in fact Janez Janša, based on similar known past statements (specifically, his 1993 commentary on the poor electoral performance of SDS during the 1992 elections).
 In the wake of the 2011 election, Janša and several other SDS MPs and candidates expressed similar but somewhat toned-down nationalistic sentiments while commenting on the election and its winner.
 The public reaction culminated in a "March of the Tracksuits", a rally where participants attended clothed in tracksuits to protest against division and intolerance.

-SDS MP Branko Grims, speaking to a gathering of a patriotic ultranationalist group in early 2018, said "Now is the era of Trump.
+SDS MP Branko Grims, speaking to a gathering of a ultranationalist group in early 2018, said "Now is the era of Trump.
 He is the greatest thorn in the foot of the globalists, who control the US mechanisms, with Soros at the helm.
 Soros is the symbol of this.
 But there's also the Rothschilds and many other wealthiest families of financial speculators."

 SDS MP Marijan Pojbič, in a 2017 Statehood Day address on Facebook, called for "No more mayors that aren't real Slovenes, and even fewer national politicians who aren't real Slovenes by birth."

 In 2020, SDS politician Žan Mahnič, a former MP then serving as national security state secretary, shared a tweet of an image of white-skinned women with different hair colours accompanied with the comment "This is all the diversity Europe needs."
 The original author of the tweet was a user using the screen name "franca - EtnoNacionalist".
 Mahnič was subsequently criticised for promoting racism.

-In 2021, PM Janša shared a tweet saying that the amount "death, suffering, repression, desolation and societal backwardness" caused by The Communist Manifesto is second only to the Quran.
-The tweet was condemned by the Slovenian Muslim community, and the Turkish national broadcaster.
+In 2021, Prime Minister Janša shared a tweet saying that the amount "death, suffering, repression, desolation and societal backwardness" caused by The Communist Manifesto is second only to the Quran.
+The tweet was condemned by the Slovenian Muslim community, and the Turkish national broadcaster TRT.
 Janša defended sharing the tweet by noting that his Twitter profile bio says re-tweets are not endorsements.